 The second group of preservice teachers have adopted an activity that capitalises upon the possible multiple representation of CAS and the possibility of approaching experimental mathematics.
 The objective of the lesson is for the students to discover the distributive axiom by realising the equivalence between algebraic expressions of the types n(x + m) and ax + b based on their graphical representation.
 In the lesson, the pupils are handed a picture-booklet as a guide for the technical demonstration.
 The pupils set up, with great difficulties, two sliders a and b in GeoGebra and draw the generic line y = ax + b.
-Then the pupils generate and study a series of examples of lines y = n(x + m), where a and b are given.
-After this, the pupils slide the generic line on top of the generated lines and look for a pattern that relates a and b with a and b with a and b with a and a and a are given.
+Then the pupils generate and study a series of examples of lines y = n(x + m), where n and m are given.
+After this, the pupils slide the generic line on top of the generated lines and look for a pattern that relates a and b with n and m.
+Last, the pupils try to explain their findings.
 As much more time than anticipated was used for the set-up of sliders, the preservice teachers cut the end of the lesson short and the planned presentations by the pupils are conducted by the preservice teacher.